 The Pros And Cons Of A Tray Ceiling

-Tray ceilings add a stylish touch and may even boost your home value, but they could be difficult to install in an existing home.
-Here are some points to consider before installing a tray ceiling:
+Tray ceilings add a stylish touch and may even boost your home’s value, but they could be challenging to install in an existing home.
+Here are some points to consider before creating a tray ceiling:

 - Tray ceilings make a dramatic focal point.